 Understanding Wildfires: The Basics

-First off, let’s get acquainted with wildfires.
-These aren’t just any fires; they’re nature’s way of reminding us who’s really in charge.
-Wildfires can occur in forests, grasslands, and even scrub areas.
-They thrive on dry conditions, wind, and plenty of fuel—which is basically anything flammable.
+First, let’s learn about wildfires.
+These fires aren’t just any old fires; they’re nature’s way of reminding us who’s really in charge.
+Wildfires can happen in grasslands, woodlands, and even scrub areas.
+They do best when it’s dry, windy, and there is a lot of fuel, which is anything that might catch fire.

 Creating a Defensible Space